-National Arbovirus Monitoring Program (NAMP) data is gathered throughout Australia by serological monitoring of cattle in sentinel herds, strategic serological surveys of cattle herds and trapping of insect vectors and used to develop the bluetongue virus zone map.
-This zone map is based on OIE guidelines and defines the area where bluetongue virus is considered to occur and the area where no occurrence has been detected for at least two years.
+National Arbovirus Monitoring Program (NAMP) data is gathered throughout Australia by serological monitoring of cattle in sentinel herds, strategic serological surveys of cattle herds and trapping of insect vectors and used to develop the Bluetongue Virus Interactive Zone Map.
+This Zone Map is based on OIE guidelines and defines the area where bluetongue virus is considered to occur and the area where no occurrence has been detected for at least two years.

-The bluetongue virus zone map has two zones: the BTV transmission zone and the BTV transmission-free zone.
+The Bluetongue Virus Interactive Zone Map has two zones: the BTV transmission zone and the BTV transmission-free zone.
 A buffer area is part of the BTV transmission zone.
 A property that has any part within the BTV transmission zone (includes any part within its buffer area) is not eligible for trade under a BTV transmission-free zone requirement.

-Users may request that Animal Health Australia notifies them after changes have been made to the map (using the facility on the next page).
-Animal Health Australia will try to notify registered users on the same day that the map is changed.
-However, there may be reasons why Animal Health Australia is not able to do so, and users should regularly check the map to see whether it has been changed.
+Users may request that Animal Health Australia notifies them after changes have been made to the Zone Map (using the facility on the next page).
+Animal Health Australia will try to notify registered users on the same day that the Zone Map is changed.
+However, there may be reasons why Animal Health Australia is not able to do so, and users should regularly check the Zone Map to see whether it has been changed.